devmyfriend/front-erp/src/commons/ui/theme-switcher/theme-switcher-README.md

 ## Styling

-The component uses minimal styling to fit within the application's design system.
-The dropdown is styled to match the theme and fit within the layout seamlessly.
+The component uses scoped styling to fit within the application's design system.
+The dropdown menu is styled with absolute positioning and a box shadow for a floating effect, and the dropdown icon has a subtle shadow to match the visual style.

 - **Dropdown**: The dropdown is styled with padding and height adjustments to match the design requirements.
+- **Icon**: The dropdown icon has a hover effect that increases its size slightly, adding interactivity.
+- **Title**: The title has a drop shadow for better readability on different backgrounds.